Ombudsman for the Federal Reserve System

 The Federal Reserve System regulates state member banks, bank holding companies, and some other types of financial institutions.
 The other financial regulatory agencies also have Ombudsman programs.

 Federal Deposit Insurance Corporation

-Regulates state charted banks that are not members of the Federal Reserve System.
+Regulates state chartered banks that are not members of the Federal Reserve System

 National Credit Union Administration